 Finish your show notes with some instructions for your readers.
 Instruct them to review your show, subscribe to your newsletter, and like your social media pages.
 Make sure to include links.
 You can probably reuse this section for every episode’s show notes.

-This is an optional step, but we highly recommend it.
 It’s smart to publish a complete transcription of everything you, your co-host, and your guests say during the episode; a word-for-word replay.
 Include this at the bottom of your show notes so readers only have to scroll through it if they want to.

 A transcription does wonders for your SEO by adding a ton of content to the page for search engines to read.
 This is a great way to attract people to your website who may become listeners.